Lecture hall graphs and the Askey scheme: Properties of weight systems

-If there is a weight system \( w_1 \) of height \( 1 \) and a weight system \( w \) of infinite height with the ``shifting property'', see \eqref{eq:shifting} below, we can construct a weight system of any height.
+If there is a weight system \( w_1 \) of height \( 1 \) and a weight system \( w \) of infinite height with the ``shifting property'', which is given in \eqref{eq:shifting} below, we can construct a weight system of any height.

 \begin{prop} Suppose that \( \{\sigma_{n,k}\}_{n,k\ge0} \) satisfies

 for a weight system \( w_1 \) of height \( 1 \) and a weight system \( w \) of infinite height such that

 for all \( t,i,j \in \ZZ_{\ge0} \) with \( j\le i \).
 Then, for any integer \( \ell\ge1 \), we have